UNIONS: The impact of systematic errors on weak-lensing peak counts

-Concerning the uncertainty on the mean redshift estimate, for a bias of $\Delta \bar z = 0.03$ as considered in this study, the impact on the constraints is small enough to not consider it.
-Indeed, the shift in $\Omega_\textrm{m}$ is of $+0.001$ ($+0.02 \sigma$).
-Nevertheless, we are aware that further work is needed to have a more complete description of the redshift distribution to get more accurate constraints.
+Concerning the uncertainty on the mean redshift estimate, for a bias of $\Delta \bar z = 0.03,$ as considered in this study, the impact on the constraints is small enough to not be considered: the shift in $\Omega_\textrm{m}$ is only $+0.001$ ($+0.02 \sigma$).
+Nevertheless, we are aware that further work is needed to have a more complete description of the redshift distribution and obtain more accurate constraints.
 Using simulations only, the shift in $\Omega _m$ is larger, $0.7\sigma$.
 This indicates that other effects in the data might lead to an underestimation of the actual shift.

-In order to account for baryonic corrections, we consider three different flavours of baryonic feedback, labelled in this study as HighAGN, Fiducial and LowAGN correction.
-We conclude that the specific flavour of baryonic feedback is less important than the difference between baryonic feedback and pure dark-matter models.
-Applying the LowAGN baryonic correction shifts $\Omega_\textrm{m}$ of $+0.027$ ($+0.5 \sigma$) showing the importance to model the baryonic feedback.
-Using a prediction of peak counts based on hydrodynamical simulations in order to model the baryonic feedback can help in getting more accurate constraints.
+To account for baryonic corrections, we considered three different flavors of baryonic feedback, labeled in this study as HighAGN, Fiducial, and LowAGN correction.
+We conclude that the specific flavor of baryonic feedback is less important than the difference between baryonic feedback and pure dark-matter models.
+Applying the LowAGN baryonic correction shifts $\Omega_\textrm{m}$ by $+0.027$ ($+0.5 \sigma$), showing the importance of modeling the baryonic feedback.
+Using a prediction of peak counts based on hydrodynamical simulations to model the baryonic feedback can help in getting more accurate constraints.

-Then, we see that when we minimize the effect of the cluster member dilution and intrinsic alignment by only considering peaks with SNR $< 3$, the posterior on $\Omega_\textrm{m}$ is subject to an offset of $0.027$ ($0.5 \sigma$) towards higher values.
-Using simulations that model those effects will significantly improve the constraints as a cut in the SNR range will no longer be necessary.
+Then, we see that when we minimize the effect of the cluster member dilution and intrinsic alignment by only considering peaks with S/N $< 3$, the posterior on $\Omega_\textrm{m}$ is subject to an offset of $0.027$ ($0.5 \sigma$) toward higher values.
+Using simulations that model these effects will significantly improve the constraints since a cut in the S/N range will no longer be necessary.

-Finally, trying to compute a conservative model where we use the parameters and settings that are most suitable to represent the data gives larger constraints on $M_\nu$, $\Omega_\textrm{m}$ and $A_\textrm{s}$.
+Finally, we computed a conservative model where we used the parameters and settings that are most representative of the the data.
+This gives larger constraints on $M_\nu$, $\Omega_\textrm{m}$, and $A_\textrm{s}$.